seatable/seatable-admin-docs/manual/config/enterprise/saml.md

 }
 ```

+**Important:**
-`SAML_PROVIDER_IDENTIFIER` is used in SeaTable internally to distinguish different SSO provider for the same user.
+- `SAML_PROVIDER_IDENTIFIER` is used in SeaTable internally to distinguish different SSO provider for the same user.
+- Only change the keys ('Key': 'Value') of the `SAML_ATTRIBUTE_MAP` to the names of your SAML attributes you are using.
+Some IdP use attribute names like `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`.

 __Note__: If certificates are **not placed in** the `/opt/seatable/seahub-data/certs` directory, you need to add the following configuration in dtable_web_settings.py: